WHERE IS FIRST HORIZON PARK?

 Click here for directions.

-First Tennessee Park (soon becoming First Horizon Park) (19 Junior Gilliam Way, Nashville, TN 37219) is located just north of downtown Nashville at the historic site of Nashville baseball, Sulphur Dell.
+First Horizon Park (19 Junior Gilliam Way, Nashville, TN 37219) is located just north of downtown Nashville at the historic site of Nashville baseball, Sulphur Dell.
 Located between 3rd Avenue North and 5th Avenue North, the ballpark is a short walk from many of the sites and buildings in downtown.

-WHERE SHOULD I PARK FOR AN EVENT AT FIRST TENNESSEE / HORIZON PARK?
+WHERE SHOULD I PARK FOR AN EVENT AT FIRST HORIZON PARK?

 Fans are encouraged to park at the State Parking Garage located on Harrison Street between 5th Avenue North and 4th Avenue North.
 This garage accommodates up to 1,000 vehicles.
 There will be a fee associated with this garage.
 The parking garage is NOT available Monday through Friday before 5:30 p.m.

 PRE-PURCHASE PARKING: For your convenience, fans may pre-purchase spots in the parking garage for any Sounds game by clicking on this link.

 Please note that on Fridays, Saturdays, and Sundays the garage will be locked approximately one hour after the conclusion of the game.
 On Saturdays and Sundays, the garage will open approximately two hours before the start of the Sounds game.
 On Mondays, the garage will open at 6 a.m.

 For a complete list of private paid parking lots, please visit: www.parkitdowntown.com/sounds.

 - Some employee parking lots owned by the State of Tennessee will be available to fans on game days for free.
 These lots are located on the west side of James Robertson Parkway.
 NOTE: The State of TN lots are NOT available Monday through Friday before 5:30 p.m.
 Vehicles should not be left overnight.